 Anne Fletcher, Registered Dietician, surveyed over 160 thin people.
 Some of you may think that all thin people just naturally have a fast metabolism and don’t have to work hard to stay thin.
 But you are wrong.
 Yes, there are maybe 10% or less of our population that has a super- fast metabolism and do not have to even think about what they put into their mouths, but that is not the reality for most.
 What Anne Fletcher found is that most thin people are very aware and mindful of what they put into their bodies and have several habits or daily behaviors that have helped them stay thin.
 They do these things all year, but especially during the holidays to keep the holiday weight away!

-- Thin people fill up their plates with volumetric
+Thin people fill up their plates with volumetric

+foods that are high in water content and fiber.
 Vegetables, fruit and whole grains are high in nutrients, low in calories, and high in fiber.
 By filling up your plate with mostly vegetables, is going to help you feel more satiated faster and longer.
 They concentrated on foods that were high in fiber to fill up faster.

-- Most thin people who were surveyed had a small salad
+Most thin people who were surveyed had a small salad

 or a small cup of broth based soup before meals to help them eat less at that meal.

 Thin people make

 exercise a priority!